CiscoTestAutomation/getting-started/source/quickstart/parseoutput.rst

 Parse device output
 ====================
-This section describes the benefits of using parsed output for network automation, and provides an example of how a :term:`parser` works.
+This topic describes the benefits of using parsed output for network automation, and provides an example of how a :term:`parser` works.

 .. _parsed-output-benefits: